-89. In addition to the downgrades, Fitch placed First Republic's "Viability Rating" on "Rating Watch Negative," explaining that this decision "reflects the uncertain environment for funding and liquidity, despite policy efforts to soothe market and depositor perception."

-90. On the news of the downgrades, the price of First Republic common stock declined by \$8.47 per share, or more than 21%, from a closing price of \$39.63 per share on March 14, 2023, to a closing price of \$31.16 per share on March 15, 2023.

-91. On March 16, 2023, the financial media reported that eleven of the largest U.S. banks-including JPMorgan, Bank of America, Wells Fargo, Citigroup, Goldman Sachs, and Morgan Stanley-had joined together to deposit \$30 billion with First Republic in an effort to provide additional liquidity to the bank.
+- 94. In addition to the downgrades, Fitch placed First Republic's "Viability Rating" on "Rating Watch Negative," explaining that this decision "reflects the uncertain environment for funding and liquidity, despite policy efforts to soothe market and depositor perception." - 95.
+On the news of the downgrades, the price of First Republic common stock declined by \$8.47 per share, or more than 21%, from a closing price of \$39.63 per share on March 14, 2023, to a closing price of \$31.16 per share on March 15, 2023. - 96.
+On March 16, 2023, the financial media reported that eleven of the largest U.S. banks-including JPMorgan, Bank of America, Wells Fargo, Citigroup, Goldman Sachs, and Morgan Stanley-had joined together to deposit \$30 billion with First Republic in an effort to provide additional liquidity to the bank.
 After the market closed, First Republic also disclosed that it had already significantly drawn on its borrowing capacity.
-That draw on credit included First Republic's borrowings from the Federal Reserve Bank as well as an increase in short-term borrowings from the Federal Home Loan Bank, totaling \$10 billion.

-92. On this news, the price of First Republic common stock declined by \$11.24 per share, or nearly 33%, from a closing price of \$34.27 per share on March 16, 2023, to a closing price of \$23.03 per share on March 17, 2023.

-17 93.
-The next day, on March 17, 2023, Moody's also downgraded First Republic's credit 18 rating to junk status and noted that Moody's could issue a further downgrade, citing a deterioration 19 in First Republic's financial profile and the challenges the Company faced due to it increased reliance 20 on high-cost funding amid deposit withdrawals.
-Moody's further noted that, notwithstanding First 21 Republic's receipt of a \$30 billion deposit infusion, "the . . . path for the bank back to sustained profitability remains uncertain."
-In addition, Moody's explained that First Republic "faces the 22 23 eventual need to sell assets to repay these obligations" and "[t]his could lead to the crystallization of the unrealized losses on its AFS [available-for-sale] or HTM [held-to-maturity] securities."
-But, 24 25 Moody's warned "[e]ven if the crystallization of unrealized losses is avoided, ... the impact on [First Republic's] profitability from higher interest expense will still be significant."
-26
+That draw on credit included First Republic's borrowings from the Federal Reserve Bank as well as an increase in short-term borrowings from the Federal Home Loan Bank, totaling \$10 billion. - 97.
+On this news, the price of First Republic common stock declined by \$11.24 per share, or nearly 33%, from a closing price of \$34.27 per share on March 16, 2023, to a closing price of \$23.03 per share on March 17, 2023. - 98.
+The next day, on March 17, 2023, Moody's also downgraded First Republic's credit rating to junk status and noted that Moody's could issue a further downgrade, citing a deterioration in First Republic's financial profile and the challenges the Company faced due to its increased reliance on high-cost funding amid deposit withdrawals.
+Moody's further noted that, notwithstanding First Republic's receipt of a \$30 billion deposit infusion, "the . . . path for the bank back to sustained profitability remains uncertain."
+In addition, Moody's explained that First Republic "faces the eventual need to sell assets to repay these obligations" and "[t]his could lead to the crystallization of the unrealized losses on its AFS